 Patient before and after a treatment of 1174 follicular units

 Determining Your Candidacy

 Women who have DA, or diffuse alopecia, are not suitable candidates for hair transplantation.
 There is not sufficient donor hair to accomplish meaningful restoration.
 However, most hair loss in women falls into the other two aforementioned groups.

 Patient before and after one 1405 follicular unit hair transplant: 2,357 hairs added

 Dr. True and Dr. Dorin specialize in providing customizable hair restoration treatments for women.
 We offer a comfortable and safe approach to surgical hair transplantation tailored to your unique condition.
-If you would like more information about female hair loss or would like to schedule a consultation, please contact True & Dorin at our New York, New Jersey, or Boston clinics.
+If you would like more information about female hair loss or would like to schedule a consultation, please contact our practice today.